Course Outline

 Goal:

 The purpose of this course is for you to develop and demonstrate professional competencies as a dietitian.
-To do this you will undertake supervised Work Integrated Learning and perform the tasks of a dietitian working in a professional setting.
-A key element of this assessment is to demonstrate your competencies in working professionally using nutrition and dietetic theory in a professional practice setting.
+To do this you will undertake supervised work integrated learning and perform the tasks of a dietitian working in a professional setting.
+A key element of this assessment is to demonstrate competency in working professionally using nutrition and dietetic theory in a professional practice setting.

 Product: Placement performance